dgcasana/WLED/usermods/PIR_Ldr_sensor_switch/readme.md

 - the state of the sensor.
 By clicking on the state the sensor can be deactivated/activated.
 Changes persist after a reboot.
 **I recommend to deactivate the sensor before an OTA update and activate it again afterwards**.
 - the remaining time of the off timer.
+- the amount of light from the Ldr (0-1024), you can adjust the treshold.

 ## JSON API